estebanabaroa/challenges-proof-of-concept/README.md

   type?: 'image' | 'text' | 'audio' | 'video' | 'html'
 }
-SubplebbitChallengeSettings extends SubplebbitChallenge { // the private settings of the challenge (subplebbit.settings.challenges) path?: the path to the challenge js file, used to get the props SubplebbitChallengeFile {optionInputs, type, getChallenge} options?: GetChallengeOptions // the options argument to be passed to the getChallenge function optionInputs?: OptionInput[] // the options inputs fields to display to the user
+SubplebbitChallengeSettings extends SubplebbitChallenge { // the private settings of the challenge (subplebbit.settings.challenges) name?: string // if the challenge has no path, use the challengeName from Plebbit.challenges to identify it path?: string // the path to the challenge js file, used to get the props SubplebbitChallengeFile {optionInputs, type, getChallenge} options?: GetChallengeOptions // the options argument to be passed to the getChallenge function optionInputs?: OptionInput[] // the options inputs fields to display to the user
   getChallenge: (c?: SubplebbitChallengeSettings, r?: ChallengeRequestMessage, a?: ChallengeAnswerMessage): GetChallengeResult | ChallengeAndAnswer